 If you are not chosen for the position, ask the employer or interviewer what factors were emphasised in the selection, and what were the reasons why you were not chosen for the job.

-Below is a list of questions usually asked in job interviews.
 Practice answering the questions and consider appropriate answers in advance.
 The better you prepare, the more confident you will feel during the interview.

 - Tell us briefly about yourself.